wp-plugins/flyzoo/readme.txt

 * **Tab Sync**: Browse your site and chat at the same time.
 When you chat from multiple browser windows (or tabs) all the windows are synchronized so you can chat from any tab, and private chat windows will be reloaded if you move to another page.

-* **SSL Secure Connection:** We provide automatic chat encryption for HTTPS/SSL based websites.
+* **SSL Secure Connection:** We provide automatic chat encryption for HTTPS/SSL based sites.

 * **Chat rooms:** Full-featured group chats with emoticons, moderation, media content preview and more... chat rooms are also embeddable into the page (PRO).